 Fantasy Football Impact of Deebo Samuel Sr. Being Traded to The Washington Commanders

-Prior to that season, Samuel Sr. averaged around 12 points per game.
-In the three years after his big year, his points per game average has dropped eight points.
+Before that season, Samuel Sr. averaged around 12 points per game.
+Three years after his big year, his points per game average dropped by eight points.
 He’s also missed time due to injuries, and his touches per game have declined in each of the last four years.

 A change of scenery could be a good thing in terms of his fantasy value, however,.
 Washington has a number of wideouts heading into free agency, so he should see plenty of targets in the pass attack.
 I’d still be wary of ranking Samuel too highly in fantasy drafts, especially if the Commanders add more wideout help.
 At this point, he’ll be on the WR3/flex starter radar in most 2025 fantasy football drafts.

-Obviously, Samuel Sr. also helps Jayden Daniels’ draft value too (at least somewhat), giving him another weapon in the passing game to pair with another veteran, Terry McLaurin.
+Obviously, Samuel Sr. helps Jayden Daniels’ draft value too (at least somewhat), giving him another weapon in the passing game to pair with veteran Terry McLaurin.

 Besides Jennings, the absence of Samuel Sr. will make Pearsall a popular sleeper in drafts.
 I could even see him being a better fantasy option than Aiyuk, especially when you consider how tough it is for many wide receivers to return to form the year after an ACL surgery.